 Enclosed stadiums may have fixed roofs or ones that open.
-Ventilation is not needed in the arena area where the roof can be opened, however ducts must be run in the permanent sections.
+Ventilation is not needed in the arena area where the roof can be opened, however ducts must be run over the permanent sections.
 Long air throws and high air volumes are usually involved.

 Air-supported structures require continuous fan operation to keep them inflated.
 The insulating characteristics of the roof must be good enough to prevent condensation at the lowest expected ambient temperatures.
 Heating and cooling may be combined with the inflation system in these designs.

-As these are usually large facilities, these buildings typically use a multiplicity of air-handling units served from a central chilled/hot water plant to serve the wide HVAC load variations.
+As these are usually large facilities, these buildings typically use a multiplicity of air-handling units served from a central chilled/hot water plant to service the wide HVAC load variations.
 All-air systems with multiple speed fans and/or VAV systems are commonly used, with provision for operating with 100% outdoor air.
-Provisions for direct exhaust are also made to accommodate situations where trucks are in the hall loading or unloading and when odorous events are in progress (rodeos, circuses, etc.)
+Provisions for direct exhaust are also made to accommodate situations where trucks are in the hall loading or unloading and when malodorous events are in progress (rodeos, circuses, etc.)

 Central plant designs may also incorporate heat recovery, thermal storage, and other energy conservation opportunities such as variable speed drive water pumps, and temperature reset on chilled and hot water distribution circuits.
-These complexes are also excellent opportunities for a central control system for fire, smoke and security, maintenance control and operations, and energy management.
+These complexes are also excellent opportunities for a central control system for fire, smoke, security, maintenance control and operations, and energy management.

 Other opportunities include: